nftstorage/ucan.storage/readme.md

 When an end-user logs into the marketplace and wants to upload to NFT.Storage, the marketplace can use their root token to create a **user token**.
 This time, the `iss` field contains the DID for the marketplace, since they are the one issuing the token, and the `aud` field contains the DID of the end user.
 The `prf` or "proof" field of the user token will contain a copy of the marketplace's root token, to verify that they actually have the permissions they're attempting to delegate.
 The root token is safe to share with the end-user, because it cannot be "redeemed" for storage services without the marketplace's private key.

 When issuing the user token, the marketplace can choose to grant all the permissions that they have access to via the root token, or they can grant a subset of the permissions.
-The marketplace can also set an expiration time for the user tokens, so that a lost or compromised token will eventually "time out."
+The marketplace can also set an expiration time for the user tokens, so that a lost or compromised token will eventually expire.
 See [Storage capabilities](#storage-capabiliites) below for more about the permissions available.

 Once a marketplace end-user has a user token, they'll create one last token, a **request token** that authorizes their upload request to the NFT.Storage service.
 The request token is generated _by the user_, most likely in the browser with JavaScript, and it must include a signature from their private key.